ericsonga/APCSAReview/_sources/Unit9-Inheritance/topic-9-6-polymorphism.rst

   :language: java
   :autograde: unittest

   Copy in your code for DiscountedItem below and then write a method called countDiscountedItems which traverses the polymorphic ArrayLists of Items.
-Use instanceOf to test items to see if they are a DiscountedItem.
+Use instanceof to test items to see if they are a DiscountedItem.
   ~~~~
   import java.util.*;